By Renee Maltezou and Jan Strupczewski

 "FEWER WORDS, MORE DEEDS"

 Greece must repay a total of 1.5 billion euros to the IMF over the next two weeks against a backdrop of dwindling tax revenues, frozen bailout funds and economic stagnation.
-Three other installments are due on March 13, 16 and 20.
+Three other instalments are due on March 13, 16 and 20.

 In an apparent recognition that outspoken public statements that the country is broke and will not repay its debts and attacks on other euro zone governments have damaged Greece's position, Tsipras said he had asked his cabinet - including Varoufakis - for "fewer words and more deeds".